 - Wellness Programs

 - Participation in 3 pension funds: Illinois Municipal Retirement Fund (IMRF), Police Pension Fund, or Fire Pension Fund.
+In accordance with Public Act 101-0504, as the Village of Winnetka participates in the Illinois Municipal Retirement Fund, IMRF Employer Cost & Participant Information may be found at this link.

 Public Safety Application Process